Elypia/Elypia-Website/.gitlab/issue_templates/Bug.md

 # Bug
 <!--
   A bug regarding this website, this can be visual or logical.
-  Please report any unexpected behaviour here, however remember this is not a place to ask for help, it's to report bugs regarding this repository.
+  Please report any unexpected behavior here, however remember this is not a place to ask for help, it's to report bugs regarding this repository.